 Established in the year 2000 by a group of concerned citizens and community leaders, the Abbotsford Restorative Justice and Advocacy Association (ARJAA) was incorporated as a non-profit society in 2001, and now serves as a Community Accountability Program under the B.C.
-Ministry of Public Safety and the Solicitor General.
+Ministry of Justice.

 - Is guided by professionals and sustained by volunteers